 Carob is known for its high fiber content that is rich in polyphenols.
 These plant compounds have also been shown to help regulate cholesterol levels, making carob a potentially beneficial agent for treating hypercholesterolemia.1

-The purpose of this trial was to assess whether carob's polyphenol-rich insoluble fiber can affect blood lipids levels.
+The purpose of this trial was to assess whether carob's polyphenol-rich insoluble fiber can affect blood lipid levels.